PrynAI/PrynAI.github.io/_posts/2025-10-15-File-Uploads.md

 ---
-title: "How PrynAI Handles File Uploads: From Bytes → Text → Useful Context (Safely)"
+title: "How caht-PrynAI Handles File Uploads: From Bytes → Text → Useful Context (Safely)"
 date: 2025-10-15
 description: "The exact pipeline we use to accept files, extract text (with optional OCR), and feed a compact 'attachments context' to the model—streamed end-to-end."
 tags: uploads, ocr, chainlit, fastapi, sse, security, llm
 ---

 **TL;DR**
 - Users can drop up to **5 files** (≤ **10 MB** each).
-We read the bytes server‑side, extract text using pure‑Python parsers (PDF/Office/CSV/JSON/XML/code), optionally OCR images/PDFs, and build a compact **ATTACHMENTS CONTEXT** system message.
+- We read the bytes server‑side, extract text using pure‑Python parsers (PDF/Office/CSV/JSON/XML/code), optionally OCR images/PDFs, and build a compact **ATTACHMENTS CONTEXT** system message.
 No code is executed; audio/video are blocked.
-We stream the model’s response over SSE and log both user + assistant turns to the thread transcript.
+- We stream the model’s response over SSE and log both user + assistant turns to the thread transcript.
----

-## Why we built it this way
+### Why we built it this way

 Uploads are powerful but risky.
 We wanted three things at once: